If you don't want to read this article and you would like to buy the best speed cube,

 There are many reasons why a speed cube can lock-up during a solve.
 Every speed cube that can easily lock-up should be avoided.
 Sometimes, some speed cubes lock-up with no obvious reason.
 These are unpredictable and can be very frustrating.
 Specially when you are about to break your personal record!

 If you experience lock-ups because the speed cube is not tight enough, remove the center caps and tighten the screws.
 This should eliminate any kind of lock-ups.
+If you don't want to mess with your cube, just go for the one below.

 The tension of the speed cube core